SamBugBrown/TechnologyAdvanced-II/README.md

 # TechnologyAdvanced II
 This is the GitHub Repository for TechnologyAdvanced II, a Minecraft Modpack.
 We support Technology, our main Mod System, along with building, magic and exploration.
-Please post any Issues with the pack in the "Issues" Section, and Requests in the "Requests" section.
+Please post any Issues with the pack in the "Issues" Section, and Requests in the issues section aswell.
 # Downloads
 Need a version of TechnologyAdvanced?